 Get the winning mattress now.

-Priced at just $799 for a queen size, Douglas not only offers the lowest price but also includes the most generous sleep trial and warranty.
-The free bedding bundle included with your Douglas mattress purchase features a 100% cotton sheet set, pillow(s), an award-winning mattress protector, and pillow protector(s).
+Offering excellent motion isolation and very good edge support, Douglas is priced at just $799 for a queen size—the lowest of the three brands.
+Douglas also comes with a 365-night trial and 20-year warranty, plus a free bedding bundle featuring a cotton sheet set, duvet cover, down alternative duvet, pillow(s), pillow protector(s), and a mattress protector.
 In contrast, Endy and Casper only offer occasional sales with your mattress purchase, which may include free sleep accessories.

 Douglas and Endy mattresses are both made in Canada.
-Although The Casper mattress we tested and reviewed was made in the US according to its law label, a Casper Canada representative confirmed that the majority of their mattress models are now made domestically.
+The Casper mattress we tested and reviewed was also made in Canada according to its law label, although a Casper Canada representative confirmed that their mattress models are made in both Canada and Vietnam.

 We’ve gathered all the information you need to compare Douglas, Endy, and Casper mattresses accurately to help you make your choice.